project-zot/project-zot.github.io/docs/user-guides/zli.md

       zli repos [config-name] [flags]

     Flags:
+          --debug         Show debug output
       -h, --help          help for repos
           --url string    Specify zot server URL if config-name is not mentioned -u, --user string   User Credentials of zot server in "username:password" format

+    Run 'zli config -h' for details on [config-name] argument

+<a name="_zli-search"></a>

+### zli search

+The `search` command allows smart searching for a repository by its name or for an image by its repo:tag.

+[comment]: <> (zli search --help )

+    $ ./zli search --help

+    Search repos or images
+    Example:
+      # For repo search specify a substring of the repo name without the tag
+      zli search --query test/repo

+      # For image search specify the full repo name followed by the tag or a prefix of the tag
+      zli search --query test/repo:2.1.

+      # For referrers search specify the referred subject using its full digest or tag
+      zli search --subject repo@sha256:f9a0981...
+      zli search --subject repo:tag

+    Usage:
+      zli search [config-name] [flags]

+    Flags:
+          --debug            Show debug output
+      -h, --help             help for search
+      -o, --output string    Specify output format [text/json/yaml] -q, --query string     Specify what repo or image (repo:tag) to be searched -s, --subject string   List all referrers for this subject.
+The subject can be specified by tag (repo:tag) or by digest (repo@digest)
+          --url string       Specify zot server URL if config-name is not mentioned -u, --user string      User Credentials of zot server in "username:password" format --verbose          Show verbose output

     Run 'zli config -h' for details on [config-name] argument